ARPL-c-63h/haskell-via-sokoban/01-intro.md

 * *Turns run-time errors into compile-time errors*

-    It's much better to be able to fix errors up front than to just test a lot and hope for the best.
+    It's much better to be able to fix errors up-front than to just test a lot and hope for the best.
 “If it compiles, it must be correct” is mostly facetious (it's still quite possible to have errors in logic even in a type-correct program), but you are much more likely